yclas/documentation/how-to-add-categories.md

 ### Delete

-To delete a category press the red button with trash bin.
-Note that when you delete a parent category, subcategories inside of it will be moved level up - to the parent of the deleted category.
+To delete a category press the red button with a trash bin.
+Note that when you delete the parent category, subcategories within it will be moved a level up - to become the parent of the deleted category.

 ## Categories widget

-Additional options to deal with categories are given by special widget.
+The category widget gives you additional options.
 To activate it go to **Panel** and choose **Appearance >** **Widgets** on the left sidebar.
 Choose **'Categories' widget**  from the list and click **Create**.
 Name the widget's title and select if you want to display it in a sidebar or footer.
 You can also keep it **Inactive**.
 Thanks to this widget navigation between categories is easier.
-List of categories will be displayed all the time at the side or in the bottom of the page.
+A list of categories will be displayed at all times at the side or at the bottom of the page.

 ## Video